NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

       }
 ```

 The diagram omits methods and attributes irrelevant to the relationship between the classes.
-Notice that the `CarPark` class has a `register` method that allows it to register sensors and displays.
+Notice that the `CarPark` class has a `register` method that allows it to register the displays (you can also add a registry for sensors).

-Notice also that displays and sensors reference a car park, and a car park references displays.
-This kind of two-way relationship is only sometimes advisable.
-But for this project, it is acceptable.

-### Implement methods for the CarPark class
+### 2.7.
+Implement methods for the CarPark class

 Our analysis shows that the car park will need to implement the following methods: